 Why Donor Area Preservation Matters More Than Patients Realise

-But the success of a hair transplant is not decided only in the recipient area.
+However, from a clinical perspective, the ultimate success of your transplant is never decided solely in this recipient area.

-This is why donor preservation is not a secondary concern It is one of the foundations of good work.
+This is why donor preservation is never a secondary concern.
+It is the biological foundation of enduring, undetectable artistry.

 The Donor Area Is Not an Unlimited Resource